 Madeline Murphy Hall, Kuwait

-Madeline Murphy Hall '10, a double anthropology and political science major, Green and Gold Scholar, Boren Scholar and Honors College graduate has been awarded a Fulbright research grant to Kuwait.
-Murphy Hall will partner with American University of Kuwait to study women's suffrage.
-Her work will enable researchers to better understand how women are adjusting to their citizenship roles and responsibilities.
+Madeline Murphy Hall '10, a double anthropology and political science major, Green and Gold Scholar, Boren Scholar and Honors College graduate was awarded a Fulbright research grant to Kuwait.
+Murphy Hall partnered with American University of Kuwait to study women's suffrage.
+Her work enabled researchers to better understand how women are adjusting to their citizenship roles and responsibilities.

 Christopher Morriss, Venezuela